canonical/opensearch-operator/docs/how-to/back-up-and-restore/index.md

 ## Expected result

-After creating a backup, `list-backups` shows the new backup with an `available` status.
+After creating a backup, `list-backups` shows the new backup with a `success` status.
 After restoring, `juju status` shows the OpenSearch application `active` and the cluster health API returns `green`.